-While they might be crammed with antioxidants and rich with nutrients, these lavishly pigmented berries have a genuine stain-game.
-The dependable guideline with regards to these little superfoods: If it’s hard to eliminate their stain from your white shirt, it will be troublesome eliminating it from teeth.
+While they might be crammed with antioxidants and rich with nutrients, these lavishly pigmented berries have a genuine stain game.
+The dependable guideline with regards to these little superfoods: If it’s hard to eliminate their stain from your white shirt, it will be troublesome to eliminate it from teeth.

 Balsamic vinegar, Soya sauce, as well as tomato ketchup all can be highly staining for your teeth considering their hue & acidity.